TWCable/grabbit/README.md

     ]
 }
 ```
-You can also use `YAML` file format to configure Grabbit.
-The corresponding YAML configuration for the JSON above will look something like -
+The corresponding YAML configuration for the JSON above will look something like:
 ```yaml
 # Client Type: author